-- information in the public domain, such as documents available from searches of the public records kept by the Companies Registry, the Land Registry, the Intellectual Property Department, the Official Receiver's Office and the courts of Hong Kong; - the contents of the statutory books and records inspected by the purchaser; - the contents of the minutes of meetings of the board of directors and shareholders inspected by the purchaser; - all information previously disclosed to the purchaser, such as the contents of the documents previously provided to the purchaser and correspondence between the parties.
-A list of such documents and correspondence will normally be set out or the parties may agree on a disclosure bundle containing all such documents;

-- in the case of a property, all information which might be revealed by a physical inspection; and - all information contained in the accounts of the target company disclosed to the purchaser.
+- information in the public domain, such as documents available from searches of the public records kept by the Companies Registry, the Land Registry, the Official Receiver's Office, the High Court Registry, the Patent Office and the Trade Mark Registry - the contents of the statutory books and records inspected by the purchaser - the contents of the minutes of meetings of the board of directors and shareholders inspected by the purchaser - all information previously disclosed to the purchaser, such as the contents of the documents previously provided to the purchaser and correspondence between the parties.
+A list of such documents and correspondence will normally be set out or the parties may agree on a disclosure bundle containing all such documents - in the case of a property, all information which might be revealed by a physical inspection - all information contained in the accounts of the target company disclosed to the purchaser

-The purchaser will try to restrict the scope of disclosure, especially matters which are not specific or general in nature, and will normally want to restrict disclosure to information which has been 'fully, fairly and specifically' disclosed by the seller.
+The purchaser will try to restrict the scope of disclosure, especially matters which are not specific or general in nature, and will normally want to restrict disclosure to information which has been "fully, fairly and specifically" disclosed by the seller.